Klorfine Foundation

 How to Apply

 The Klorfine Foundation does not accept unsolicited grant requests.
-They operate on an invitation-only basis and will initiate contact with organizations they wish to support.
-According to their public statements, they identify and reach out to organizations whose work aligns with their funding priorities rather than accepting open applications.
+They operate on an invitation-only basis and will initiate contact with organisations they wish to support.
+According to their public statements, they identify and reach out to organisations whose work aligns with their funding priorities rather than accepting open applications.

-However, the foundation is interested in partnering with other organizations in joint ventures.
-Organizations interested in partnership opportunities can write to them at their Riviera Beach, FL address.
+However, the foundation is interested in partnering with other organisations in joint ventures.
+Organisations interested in partnership opportunities can write to them at their Riviera Beach, FL address.

 Getting on Their Radar

-The foundation has indicated specific interest in joint venture partnerships with other organizations.
-Organizations working in their priority areas (arts & culture, medical research, environmental conservation, and aligned educational initiatives) in the Philadelphia or Seattle regions may consider:
+The foundation has indicated specific interest in joint venture partnerships with other organisations.
+Organisations working in their priority areas (arts & culture, medical research, environmental conservation, and aligned educational initiatives) in the Philadelphia or Seattle regions may consider:

 • Geographic presence: Strong presence in Philadelphia, PA or Seattle, WA increases likelihood of being on the foundation's radar, as these are their primary giving regions.

-• Joint venture partnerships: The foundation has explicitly stated interest in partnering with other organizations on joint ventures, suggesting collaborative projects may be a pathway to engagement.
+• Joint venture partnerships: The foundation has explicitly stated interest in partnering with other organisations on joint ventures, suggesting collaborative projects may be a pathway to engagement.

 Decision Timeline